by Rob Joseph, Director, BeaconCFO Plus

-When part-time CFO services are provided, the time spent on-site at the client can cover a variety of tasks.
-This depends on the services required by the specific client and the prioritization of what needs to be done.
+When part-time CFO services are provided, the time spent on-site at the client can cover a variety of tasks: treasury, cash flow, insurance, accounting, strategy, logistics of systems (if your company is growing), as well as risk management.
+All of this depends on the services required by the specific client and the prioritization of what needs to be done.

 There is never really a typical day due to these variables, but the following provides a good overview of what a day in the life of a part-time CFO looks like.